bravefencermusashi/pwdmanager/README.rst

 Keep your passwords safe and close

 This is a command line tool to manage your passwords.
 Those are stored locally in an encrypted JSON formatted file.
-The encryption and decryption is performed by GPG.
+The encryption and decryption is performed by GPG_.
 Passwords unlocking is done using a master password.

 Benefits of using this program include :

 - use difficult and different passwords to secure your accounts
 - you don't have to trust third parties for storing your passwords : everything is stored locally
-- provide high end and reliable encryption with GPG
+- provide high end and reliable encryption with GPG_
 - it is open source : anybody can check the code

 installation